ronakg/awesome-flickr-gallery-plugin/README.txt

 = 2.7.5 =
 * Added caching mechanism to avoid expensive calls to Flickr servers.
 This should improve page loading times a lot, especially for those with 500+ photos.

-= 2.7.2 =
-* [Bug Fix] Can't see photos when there are more than 500 photos
-* [Enhancement] View full size photos in slideshow
-* [Enhancement] Minimum number of photos in gallery reduced to 4

 = 2.7.0 =
 * Now slideshow displays all the pages in the gallery so that users can navigate through without having to visit all pages.
 * Support for multiple galleries with independent slideshows and pagination.